junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-06-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 411). (text: CR 6/29/2010 H4927)
 - 2010-06-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 411).(text: CR 6/29/2010 H4927)
+- 2010-07-12 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.